 Famously, Anthony Bourdain celebrated Banh Mi Phuong on television and it hasn’t looked back since.
 With cheap prices and a vast selection, tourists flock there, but so do locals early in the day.
 Throughout the fuss, Banh Mi Phuong has retained its fresh ingredients and home-made pates and sauces, consolidating it in Hoi An’s top rank.
 No-one else offers a selection as extensive as Banh Mi Phuong (by a long way) and don’t worry about language problems, there’s a large menu board prominently displayed with English and you can order by number (A No. 7 please!).
 Aside from the traditional pork style, you can have beef with eggs or cheese, tuna, cheese and onion, chicken and cheese or a hamburger to name a few.

 Nhan’s Kitchen serves Italian-style food, sandwiches and burgers alongside Vietnamese standards very, very cheaply.
 Locals eat here alongside tourists and expats.
 Everything is very fresh and within the cheap-eat genre it’s hard to beat this place.
 Nhan and Rebecca seem to have all the time in the world to discuss the food, suggest variations and come up with concepts not on the menu.
 And, while Nhan’s Kitchen is often bursting to capacity at peak times, its genial hosts take it all in their stride.
 Extremely well-rated on TripAdvisor’s Vietnamese Restaurants in Hoi An, go check out what the hype is about.
-The pizzas are made in house and are some of the cheapest around.
+And the inner sanctum now has aircon!